Yym-line/EoW-TSE/README.md

 We utilize a dataset of real-world recordings across five distinct acoustic scenarios.
 These scenarios are designed to reflect the complexities of actual human-machine dialogue, varying in terms of speaker distance (*d*), reverberation time (*RT*60), and signal-to-noise ratio (SNR).

-The dataset can be found at: [GitHub-Eow-TSE](https://github.com/Yym-line/EoW-TSE/tree/main/testset)
+The dataset can be found at: [Eow-TSE testset](https://github.com/Yym-line/EoW-TSE/tree/main/testset)

 <table>
   <thead>